+Important Notes:

+•

+Reporting Expenditures

-Important Notes: Reporting Expenditures • Any outlay of cash, the writing of a personal check or the use of a credit card by a staff member or consultant for which the staff member or consultant will be reimbursed is considered to be an expenditure on the day the cash, check, or credit card is used, NOT when the person is reimbursed. • If the campaign orders any service or good, and either knows the cost of that good or service, or can make a reasonable estimate of that service or good, the expenditure must be reported in the reporting period that includes the date that the campaign orders the service (for example, if a campaign knows the per copy cost of printing, and orders 100,000 copies, it must report the expenditure in the reporting period that includes the date it orders the copies-even if an invoice is received later).
+n ce Any outlay of cash, the writing of a personal check or the use of a credit card by a staff member or consultant for which the staff member or consultant will be reimbursed is considered to be an expenditure on the day the cash, check, or credit card is used, NOT when he person is reimbursed.

+o ir e: m If the campaign orders any service or good, and either knows the cost of that good or service, or can make a reasonable estimate of that service or good, the expenditure must be reported in the reporting period that includes the date that the campaign orders the service (for example, if a campaign knows the per copy cost of printing, and orders 100,000 copies, it must report the expenditure in the reporting period that includes the date it orders the copies-even if an invoice is received later).